2026 federal poverty guidelines

 • Section 8 low-income housing

 Some state and local governments also use the federal poverty thresholds from the U.S. Census Bureau or DHHS guidelines to determine program eligibility.
-Private companies like utilities and charitable agencies may also use them for assistance programs for people with low incomes.
+Private companies, such as utilities and charitable agencies, may also use them to support assistance programs for people with low incomes.

-You can find the current federal income guidelines8 in the tables below, which are split between the lower 48 states and the District of Columbia, Alaska, and Hawaii.
+You can find the current federal income guidelines in the tables below.
+FPGs differ between the lower 48 states and Alaska, Hawaii, and the District of Columbia9.

 Federal poverty levels for the 48 contiguous states and D.C.